Robustness

 In the unscaled image below, the area of intersection of two polygons has been highlighted in bright green.

-When we zoom in on the lowest point of intersection, in Clipper1 we'd find a tiny self-intersecting artefact there.
-This self-intersection would be present because the polygon wasn't split into two and the orientation of these vertices reversed once rounding was applied.
+When we zoom in on the lowest point of intersection, in Clipper1 we'd find a tiny self-intersecting artefact in the clipping solution.
+This self-intersection occurs because 1. the polygon wasn't split into two polygons, and 2. the orientation of the 3 lowermost vertices is reversed due to vertex rounding.
 (The three black dots highlight the 'real' unrounded points of intersection, and the red dots show where these three points are located once rounding is applied.).
-In Clipper2, this polygon is split into two polygons and the polygon with negligible area is discarded.
-In Clipper2, clipping solutions won't contain polygons where a number of vertices very close together would cause self-intersections.
+In Clipper2, this polygon is first split into two polygons, and since the smaller polygon has negligible area, it's discarded from the solution.

 Example 2

-In this second example, 'union'ing the polygon above doesn't remove the tiny self-intersection that's there (at least without scaling).
-Because of rounding these tiny intersections aren't detected.
-With scaling however (eg × 100), this specific self-intersection is detected and tidied into 3 separate polygons.
-But even the most aggressive scaling won't entirely prevent tiny self-intersections.
-Nevertheless, with sensible scaling, these tiny self-intersections are unlikely to cause problems for the library user.
+Performing a union operation on this second polygon won't remove the two tiny self-intersections it contains, since they won't be detected due to rounding.
+With scaling however (eg × 100), these self-intersections will be detected and the polygon will be transformed into 3 separate polygons.
+But even the most aggressive scaling won't always prevent self-intersections from occurring in clipping solutions.
+Nevertheless, with sensible scaling, these tiny self-intersections shouldn't cause problems for the library user.

 See Also